 Stage III: This stage can be described by either of the following:

-- The tumor is larger than 5 cm in size and either superficial or deep.
+The tumor is larger than 5 cm and either superficial or deep.
 It has not spread to the lymph nodes or to other parts of the body.
 The grade is higher than the grade for stage IIB (T2a or T2b, N0, M0, G3).

 Stage IV: The tumor is any size, either superficial or deep, any grade, and may or may not have spread to the regional lymph nodes.
 However, it has spread to other parts of the body (any T, any N, M1, and any G).